UCL-ARC/rred-reports/src/rred_reports/reports/README.md

 - Review the UAT file for any errors and send it to the study team for sign off.

 ## User Acceptance Testing of emails

+The email body text may be changed and emailed to us, if so update it in `src/rred_reports/reports/emails.py` in the `formatted_mail_content` function, replacing any hardcoded years with the templating and ensuring all html formatting is still being followed.

 We can override all email addresses with a single email for testing.
 In order to make sure that the report emailing works, you can do this first to your own